airsonic/airsonic-docs/install/example/freebsd_freenas.md

 If you are on FreeBSD in a jail, consult the documentation for your Jail Manager tool on how to pass through storage.
 If using FreeNAS please use the FreeNAS webui to pass through the dataset containing your music.

-In Libresonic click `2.
+In Airsonic click `2.
 Setup Media folders`.

 Name your media folder and put in the path to your music.
 Then click "Scan media folders now"

-Congratulations you have set up Libresonic.
+Congratulations you have set up Airsonic.

 ## Transcoding Support